 © Xavier Pierre / CNRS

-Building up on OptiTrust, I plan to develop a novel optimization assistant that adapts to software and hardware evolution, includes an effective interactive feedback loop, and is able to reason about numerical accuracy of finite precision numbers (integers, floating-point and fixed point numbers).
-I am open to collaborations and regularly looking for motivated students interested in becoming young researchers!
+Research Goal.
+The goal of my research is to empower programmers to optimize programs safely, interactively, and across abstraction layers.
+I plan to develop a novel optimization assistant that adapts to software and hardware evolution, includes an effective interactive feedback loop, and is able to reason about numerical accuracy of finite precision numbers (integers, floating-point and fixed point numbers).

 You can read my Curriculum Vitae to learn more.